MicrosoftDocs/visualstudio-docs/docs/test/mstest-update-to-mstestv2.md

 6. Provides a uniform, single end-user extensibility mechanism.
 [Read more](https://blogs.msdn.microsoft.com/devops/2017/07/18/extending-mstest-v2/).
 7. Provides a uniform DataRow support, for all MSTest based test projects [Read more](https://blogs.msdn.microsoft.com/devops/2017/02/25/mstest-v2-now-and-ahead/).
 8. Provides the ability to place the TestCategory attribute at the level of a class or assembly [Read more](https://blogs.msdn.microsoft.com/devops/2017/02/25/mstest-v2-now-and-ahead/).
 9. Test methods from base classes defined in another assembly are now discovered and run from the derived Test class.
 This brings in a consistent behavior with derived test class types.
-If this behavior is not required for compat reasons it can be changed back using the following runsettings:
+If this behavior is not required for compat reasons it can be changed back using the following run settings:
 <RunSettings>
  <MSTest>
    <EnableBaseClassTestMethodsFromOtherAssemblies>false</EnableBaseClassTestMethodsFromOtherAssemblies>